cmu-05-499/cmu-05-499.github.io/docs/syllabus.md

 ## Late Work and Absence Policy

 ### Participation
-Participation points in this class are earned through a series of pre-lecture reading assignments, lecture activities, and recitations.
-To accommodate for life's uncertainties (e.g. health issues, scheduling conflicts), you will automatically get full points for up to **four** missed participation activities to account for any absences.
-You do not need to email instructors individually for one-off absences of this sort.

-There will be **no make-ups** for participation points, but you are strongly encouraged to come to office hours to learn or review the materials that you may have missed.
+Class attendance and participation are important parts of the learning in this course.
+To account for this, a portion of the final grade is based on your regular attendance and active participation (see Assessment section).
+That said, we also recognize that students may need to miss class for a variety of reasons (religious observance, job interview, university-sanctioned event, or illness).
+For that reason, all students are permitted two class absences without any impact on the final grade.
+When you must miss class, please notify the instructors on Slack (at least 24 hours in advance except for illness/emergency), so that we can discuss alternative arrangements for catching up on class and associated work.
+If you encounter extenuating circumstances and must miss more than two classes, please come and discuss the issue with the instructors; we would like to find a way to support you.

-If you find yourself in a situation that calls for an extended absence, please have your academic advisor reach out to the instructors, and they will work to find a solution on a case by case basis.
+If you find yourself in a situation that calls for an extended absence for other reasons, please have your academic advisor reach out to the instructors, and they will work to find a solution on a case by case basis.

 ### Projects
 Late work will receive feedback but no credit.
 Due to heavy emphasis on planning & teamwork in this course there are no late days; we expect that you **anticipate unexpected events in your planning**, and coordinate with your teammates when they arise.
 Exceptions to this policy will be made only in extraordinary circumstances, almost always involving a family or medical emergency, with your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.